If you prefer audiobooks, listen to the audio version created by Sam Gabriel below!

 ‘I may have altered the enchantment,’ he said.
 ‘Umbridge will probably regret making it the next time someone writes anything with it.’

 Katie grinned.
 ‘Good.
 I hope it leaves a permanent scar on her.’
-She leant forward, patted her pillows into shape, then punched Harry in the shoulder.
+She leant forward, patted her pillows into shape, and punched Harry in the shoulder.
 ‘That’s for breaking your promise.’

 ‘I didn’t break it.’
 Harry rubbed the sore spot.
 ‘I promised I wouldn’t get caught.’

 ‘Yes.’
 Harry smirked.
-‘Just after offering me a chance to check your injuries.‘
+‘Just after offering me a chance to have a look at your injuries.‘

 Katie turned crimson.
 ‘Let’s just pretend I never said that.
 I can’t believe I thought that would be funny.’